aai210/Alternative-App/README.md

 </div>

 If you are tired of privacy and security issues and want to improve them, this list of alternative apps may help you.
+In most cases, you will have to take care of data storage and backup on your own.
 The use of privacy and security-focused applications protects your personal data, ensures anonymity, reduces the risk of hacks and leaks, provides control over information, and creates confidence in a safe online experience.

 # Alternative App